fleetdm/fleet/articles/fleet-4.15.0.md

 ## Highlights
 - Self-service with Fleet Desktop.
-- Transparency with Fleet Desktop.
+- Scope transparency with Fleet Desktop.
 - Zendesk integration
 - "Last used" information for macOS applications.